Starting an LLC in Massachusetts: Benefits, costs, and requirements

 As with many states, Massachusetts doesn't offer protections for LLCs in the event of a member's death or withdrawal from the business.
 If either occurs, Massachusetts LLCs dissolve automatically, meaning you'll have to start another business afresh.

 That said, you can protect yourself by specifying the procedures for such events in your operating agreement.
+A well-drafted operating agreement should include provisions for ownership transfer, member buyouts, and continuity planning.

 With its tax advantages and asset protection measures, as well as its flexible ownership, membership, and profit distribution regulations, Massachusetts is a popular choice for LLC owners.
 It may be a great option if you're looking for a state that gives you the freedom to run your business however you see fit and provides incentives like tax breaks to support growth.

 With Stable, it’s easy to set up your business in Boston, MA — no matter where you actually live and work.
 We offer professional, permanent virtual addresses you can use to register your LLC and receive all business correspondence.
-We also serve as registered agents, meaning we can accept Service of Process for your LLC.
+We can also serve as registered agents, meaning we can accept Service of Process for your LLC.

 Ready to set up your business in Massachusetts?
 Get your permanent Stable address today!